-The unique rock formations – pinnacles – that dominate Pinnacles National Park were formed 23 million years ago due to volcanic activity and tectonic plate shifts.
-Today, this National Park spans across 26,000 acres of mostly wilderness.
+The unique pinnacles that define the park were formed 23 million years ago through volcanic activity and tectonic plate shifts.
+Today, Pinnacles National Park spans 26,000 acres of mostly untouched wilderness.

 Where is Pinnacles National Park?